The American Farm School of Thessaloniki, Greece

 The Primary School

 began with the opening of a Preschool in 2011, offering Pre-K and Kindergarten classes.
-It will be followed by the start of a grades 1-6 Elementary School in 2013.
+It was followed by the founding of a grades 1-6 Elementary School in 2013.

 The historic Secondary School